Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Loading.md

     root.Add(utilityBasicLoading);
     ```

-Following output is generated when the loading is created using property:
+Following output is generated when the Loading is created using property:

 ![Loading](./media/loading.gif)

 ## Create with style

-To create a loading using style, follow these steps:
+To create a Loading using style, follow these steps:

-1. Create a style for loading:
+1. Create a style for Loading:

     ```cs
     string[] imageArray = new string[36];